lechnerc77/create-funcdocker-cli/README.md

---dockerid            | --id:  ID of your Docker account --appname             | --an:  Name of your application --appversion          | --av:  Version of your application
+--dockerid            | --id:  ID of your Docker account --appname             | --an:  Name of your application --appversion          | --av:  Version of your application --kubernetes          |  --k:  Create a Kubernetes deplyoment file
 ```

 If you provide some parameters, the remaining ones will then be fetched by the CLI in an interactive mode.

+>> Attention: The CLI will overwrite existing files.

 ### Execution in an Azure Functions project